-Preparing to host the Global Wellness Summit this October, The Breakers features a spacious new spa designed by renowned spa designer Sylvia Sepielli, refreshed guest rooms, and a jaw-dropping seafood restaurant.
+Host of the Global Wellness Summit in October 2017, The Breakers features a spacious new spa designed by renowned spa designer Sylvia Sepielli, refreshed guest rooms, and a jaw-dropping seafood restaurant.

 The Spa at The Breakers has become a true destination, with spacious new lounges, garden courtyard facing the sea, ocean-facing exercise studio, and deluxe treatments.
 Featured are three natural skincare lines: